ONEARMY/academy/docs/business/Image_Size_Guidelines.md

 Ok, these are the guidelines we believe will **help your listings to perform well on the Bazar**.
 Good luck!

 We love showcasing great work, and support sellers who put love into their work and appearance on the Bazar.
-If you would like to see your listings featured on the homepage, make sure to check out and follow our guidelines [**how to get featured**](https://community.preciousplastic.com/academy/business/regions).
+If you would like to see your listings featured (for example on the homepage, on email campaigns or social media) make sure to follow our guidelines [**how to get featured**](https://community.preciousplastic.com/academy/business/regions).

 ## Questions?
 Feedback?